IgorCampones/IgorCampones/README.md

   I had an experience in data analytics, I was data analytics at Vale S.A for 2,5 years worked with Power BI and Excel, I was Operations Analytics at RAPPI used Power     BI and SQL, now I'm data analytics at Tora using Power BI and Excel.

-  Natural de Belo Horizonte, Minas Gerais.

-  ### Formação
+ ### Qualification
-  Engenheiro de produção na PUC MINAS
+  Production Engineer at PUC MINAS

-  Cursando Pós graduação em Ciência de dados e Big data na PUC MINAS
+  Postgraduate in Data Science and Big Data at PUC MINAS (Studying - End on September/2023)

  ### Languages and tools 🛠